syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Localization-And-Formatting.md

 documentation: ug
 ---

-# Localization in WinUI Calendar DateRange Picker
+# Localization and Formatting in WinUI Calendar DateRange Picker

 ## Types of Calendar